thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 - execution of all the automated acceptance tests;
 - then manual exploratory testing can start;
 - eventually, in parallel, execution of the security and performance tests;
-- if all testing was successful, deployment into into production can start;
+- if all testing was successful, deployment into production can start;
 - again execution of the smoke tests;
-- and finally it can be released to the end-user.
+- and finally, it can be released to the end-user.

 When all of the above is done, we call the feature *done done*.

 The implementation of a feature starts with the creation of a branch.
 The feature grows on that branch.
-When the feature is finished it goes through a gating process called a *code review*.
-When the gating process was successful, the feature gets merged back into mainline.
+Upon completion of the feature it goes through a gating process called a *code review*.
+When the gating process is successful, the feature gets merged back into mainline.

-To be clear, when speaking about *feature branching* we really mean long-running branches, i.e. branches that last for **longer than a day**.
+To be clear, when speaking about *feature branching* we truly mean long-running branches, i.e. branches that last for **longer than a day**.

 To understand the reasons teams put forward to use feature branches, I asked